Aid Still Required

 Focusing the spotlight on people left behind after natural disasters and human crises, Aid Still Required partners with community leaders to create programs that truly fit the needs of those affected.

-Three schools serving Haiti’s most vulnerable communities, including solar-powered computer lab and English classes
+Five schools serving Haiti’s most vulnerable communities, including solar-powered computer lab and English classes

 Health and Well-Being

 A multi-faceted approach to physical and emotional well-being